15 High-Protein, Low-Carb Snacks

 Surprisingly high in protein (at 24 grams per cup), cottage cheese also gives you healthy amounts of calcium.
 "I like to add fresh salsa from the refrigerated section of the grocery store to the top of my cottage cheese.
 That's my kind of snack," says Tiffany Davis, chef and co-owner of Nourish Foods Co.
 (Learn more about why cottage cheese is having a comeback and why we're loving it.)

-Protein-packed and full of crunch, these Beef Thins are a great snack: each 1-ounce bag offers 13 grams of protein, and is Whole30-approved (if that's your thing!).
+Protein-packed and full of crunch, these Meat Sticks are a great snack: each stick offers 6 grams of protein, and is Whole30-approved (if that's your thing!).
 "I've been enjoying their unique crunch when I want a break from chewy jerky.
-They remind me a little bit of a chip.
 I also love the simple ingredient list and it's such a convenient shelf-stable high-protein snack on the go," says Garcia.

 7. Frozen Edamame